-Giant side note until I get to my point about IU’s new Netflix drama…
+Here’s a giant side note until I get to my point about IU’s new Netflix drama…

-That stuff is expensive — and don’t rotate out quickly.
-Why would they put a ton of money into promoting something that’s going to be here and gone in 8 weeks?
+That stuff is expensive — and campaigns don’t rotate out quickly.
+Why would networks put a ton of money into promoting something that’s going to be here and gone in 8 weeks?
 It doesn’t make much financial sense.
 A show ends, people are just going to choose the next show, possibly the next show that comes on the same channel as, handily, it starts as soon as their current drama ends.

 I’m fairly certain the one advert we did see?
 An OCN show.
 Which totally makes sense considering the cable shows need to lure viewers away from the mainstream networks.